-Even if there are bumps in the road as a client’s website moves up in the SERPs, a progress report will show the upwards linear progression.
+Even if there are bumps in the road as a client’s website moves up in the SERPs, a progress report will show the upward linear progression.

-Everyone loves a marketing graph with an upwards trend.
+Everyone loves a marketing graph with an upward trend.

 Comparison reports provide a comparison of rankings of the same term on different URLs.